Frequently asked questions on the protocol.

 Yes, at present your position must be closed to take profit.
 Partial order closure is planned for v7.

-All contract upgrades are publicly announced in advance, Certik Audited, and contain time locks so that users can see the code base before they become active.
+All contract upgrades are publicly announced in advance, audited, and contain time locks so that users can see the code base before they become active.

-All contracts can be easily viewed on PolygonScan to confirm the functions of the platform.
+All contracts can be easily viewed on Polygonscan as well as Arbiscan to confirm the functions of the platform, addresses to which can be found under Contract Addresses.

 This is the number of confirmations that happen on chain before the order appears on the front end.
 The order has already happened!
 At the moment you see "Order executed: 0/2 confirmations" the price at that moment was locked in.